jrwrodgers/Lipo-Monitor/README.md

 # Lipo-Monitor

-Pro Mini Controlled Lipo monitor for checking health and controlling to storage voltage.
+Pro Mini controlled LiPo monitor for checking health and controlling to storage voltage.
 I've lost a number of batteries through leaving them fully charged or not noticing that one cell has gone bad only to find out when I get to the flying field and having my session cut short.
-This device not only offers and easy check of Lipo Health but allows a simple set up with switching a relay to a load bank to allow a controlled discharge down to a storage voltage.
-This can easily be used with banks of Lipos on a parallel board.
+This device not only offers and easy check of LiPo Health but allows a simple set up with switching a relay to a load bank to allow a controlled discharge down to a storage voltage.
+This can easily be used with banks of LiPos on a parallel board.

 Please make, enjoy, feedback and share improvements.

 + Measures individual cell voltages
 + Displays Data using OLED screen
-+ Controls a Relay to a load bank to allow controlled discharge of Lipo to Storage voltage
++ Controls a Relay to a load bank to allow controlled discharge of LiPo to Storage voltage

 ![alt text](https://github.com/jrwrodgers/Lipo-Monitor/blob/master/images/Lipo1.jpg "Prototype1")

 ## Parts List
-+ Pro Mini or Arduino Nano
++ Pro Mini 5v or Arduino Nano
 + SPI SSD1306 OLED 128x64
 + 1xPush Button Switch
 + 1xWS8121b LED